Heavy rains flooded Pierce College’s Alder building, soaking the carpeting in several rooms and causing concerns of possible mold growth.

 “We vacuumed the water and we came in with a few fans for the carpets.
 We kept moving them over and over during the weekend until everything was dry,” Thomson said.
 “I believed we got all the moisture out.
 It didn’t have a chance to get under the carpet, or under the walls or ruin any furniture.”

 According to Thompson, mold didn’t have time to develop due to dampness because it was quickly cleaned.

 “Mold only forms with something that has been lingering for a while.
 It rained on that Friday, and we came in that night so there wasn’t enough time for mold to form before we got there,” he said.
 “We got it vacuumed up in about 3 to 4 hours.”

 According to Thomson, the building structure was not a factor in the flooding incident.

 “There was no design flaw with the building.
 It was just an occurrence that once in awhile does happen,” Thomson said.

-“We were just so glad because plant facilities really came in and saved the day for us.”
+The Alder Building were lucky to have the plant facilities looking out for them.
+Lauterdale also added that “we were just so glad because plant facilities really came in and saved the day for us.”